CoderKungfu/react-workshop/exercise2/README.md

-# Exercise 2: Introduction to JSX
+# Exercise 2: JavaScript and JSX

 ## Lesson 1